-The Wellbeing Team provides regular and ongoing Professional Development from the point of Induction.
+The Wellbeing Team provide regular and ongoing Professional Development from the point of Induction.
 Topics that are covered are Developmental Trauma and Attachment and Communication Strategies for housemates in crisis.
-Further training across a variety of topics can be facilitated on a case by case basis either company wide or in team meetings.
+Further training across a variety of topics can be facilitated on a case-by-case basis either companywide or in team meetings.

-Our Wellbeing Team will be present at the monthly team and managers meetings in order to provide assistance and advice to home adults.
+Our Wellbeing Team will be present at the monthly team and managers meetings in order to provide assistance and advice to staff.

-Home grown adults support the education of housemates by regularly H\helping with homework, Pathway and Transition into school and Information sharing with school homes adults.
+Home homes adults support the education of housemates by regularly H\helping with homework, Pathway and Transition into school and Information sharing with school staff.